 If you’re already a convert to inbound marketing, you’ll already know that inbound marketing can help you to dramatically increase your website traffic, convert those visitors into customers, and turn your customers into loyal fans.

-But if inbound is a new concept to you and you’re wondering what the fuss is all about, we've put together a five-minute inbound marketing guide to help you decide if it’s right for you.
+But if inbound is a new concept to you and you’re wondering what the fuss is all about, we've put together a three-minute inbound marketing guide to help you decide if it’s right for you.

 What is Inbound Marketing?